Bua Airport

 Bua Airport, also known as Palopo Lagaligo Airport (IATA: LLO, ICAO: WAFD), is an airport in Luwu Regency, South Sulawesi, Sulawesi Island, Indonesia.
-It serves the city of Palopo, which is located 10 km from the airport itself.
+It serves the city of Palopo, which is located 10 km from the airport.
 The airport has a land area of about 100 hectares.
 To accommodate larger aircraft, the airport's facility was upgraded in 2015.
 With a budget allocation of Rp 25 billion, the government has fixed a number of supporting facilities including runways which have now been extended to 1,400 m x 30 m.
 In addition, the airport is now equipped with a taxiway with a length of 191 meters and a width of 18 meters, and an apron which has a length of 80 meters and a width of 60 meters.
 Runway lights have been added to allow aircraft to land at night.
 A fence surrounding the airport has been added to prevent animals from entering the grounds.

 Bua Airport is equipped with a representative passenger terminal, which has a furnished departure lounge, arrival lounge, baggage claim area, VIP room, and a five-star hotel standard toilet.
 The airport has a power house equipped with three engine generators ready to operate automatically during blackouts.
-The airport has been strengthened with an electric power of 131 kVA.
+The airport has been strengthened with 131 kVA electric power.
 The airport also has an accident rescue and firefighting building.